 Exodus 14:14 “The LORD will fight for you; you need only to be still.”

-I attended a graduation ceremony for a group of people celebrating the completion of a program called ‘Freedom Session’.
-This healing and discipleship ministry draws its adherents through a progression of steps that address current and past hurts, bondage or habitual sin, and when you think you’ve understood the problem, it draws you deeper yet into an understanding of who you are in Christ and how He heals you from these hurts.
+I once took part in a graduation ceremony for a group of people celebrating the completion of a program called ‘Freedom Session’.
+Known as a healing and discipleship ministry the program draws its adherents through a progression of steps that addresses current and past hurts, bondage or habitual sin, and when you think you’ve understood the problem, it draws you deeper yet into an understanding of who you are in Christ and how He heals you from these hurts.

-When you consider all that this life entails, whether you are young or old, the way can seem overwhelming at times.
-The concern for current events only melds into the myriad of people telling you to prepare for this, or be careful of that, the warnings are everywhere.
-Even though we aren’t wandering through the wilderness with Moses, the threats still remain and the need for living water is as vital as ever.
+When you consider all that life entails, whether you are young or old, the journey can seem overwhelming.
+The uncertainty of current events melds into the myriad of people telling you to prepare for this, or be careful of that—-the warnings are everywhere.
+Even though God’s people are no longer wandering through the wilderness with Moses, the threats still remain and the need for living water is as vital as ever.
 The Lord still reminds His people that they are never alone, He guides and strengthens all along the way.

 Deuteronomy 3:22 “Do not be afraid of them, for the LORD your God Himself will fight for you.”